SoFi Credit Card

 Rather than direct cash back, you’ll earn SoFi Reward Points that are tied to your SoFi accounts.
 Your points don’t expire for the life of your account, but unlike some other rewards programs, SoFi Rewards Points can’t be transferred to loyalty programs or other members.

 Strangely, any SoFi Rewards Points earned through means other than your credit card spending are taxable.
 This might not be a major issue for you, but it’s worth remembering that taxes could eat away a bit of your rewards value.

-Collecting rewards is easy with the flat-rate SoFi Credit Card: You’ll earn 3% cash back rewards for a year when you set up direct deposit with SoFi.
-After that, earn 2% unlimited cash back on purchases when redeemed toward investing, saving, or paying down an eligible loan with SoFi.* Just don’t miss your minimum payment due date since you won’t earn any points on your purchases for that billing cycle if you miss the deadline.
+Collecting rewards is easy with the flat-rate SoFi Credit Card: You’ll earn 3 percent cash back rewards for a year when you set up direct deposit with SoFi.
+After that, earn 2 percent unlimited cash back on purchases when redeemed toward investing, saving or paying down an eligible loan with SoFi.* Just don’t miss your minimum payment due date since you won’t earn any points on your purchases for that billing cycle if you miss the deadline.